an-average-programmer/Year-9-Final-Project/README.md

 ```python
 import random
 ```
-- Imports the `random` module, allowing for random selection.
+- Imports the `random` module, allowing the game to select songs randomly.

 ---